International Journal of Cultural Policy

 International Journal of Cultural Policy is a peer-reviewed academic journal covering interdisciplinary research on the meaning, function and impact of cultural policies.
 The journal is published by Routledge and the editor-in-chief is Oliver Bennett.

 The International Conference on Cultural Policy Research, a biannual research conference, is organised in association with the International Journal of Cultural Policy.
+The journal currently has an impact factor of 1.3 and is classified as a Q1 journal as of 2023.

 Abstracting and indexing

 The journal is abstracted and indexed in: